Filing for an Annulment

 If you would like this injunction issued, you must file a written request asking the Clerk of Court to issue one.
 Fill out the request below, and the Clerk will issue a detailed injunction when you file.

-The fee to file these papers is $269.
-The fee is payable by cash, money order, or most major credit/debit cards.
+The court charges $269 to file these papers.
+You can pay by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 You can file your papers one of these ways: